“Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.” Hebrews 13:16

 In April 2011, Dr. Linda Brown led five Epiphany parishioners — carrying 500 lbs. of medications in 10 suitcases — to Leogane, Haiti on a one-week medical mission.
 The team stayed in the guesthouse at the Episcopal L’Hopital de Ste Croix in Leogane.
 Each day, they loaded duffle bags filled with medications into a truck and were driven to a rural village site to set up a mobile clinic.
 Over 500 very poor patients were seen over five days.

 That mission was the beginning of our relationship with vital medical care in Leogane.
 Medical mission teams have gone each year since to run mobile clinics — armed with determination and their bags of medications.
-The 2016 trip had 18 team members, saw 967 patients, and supplied medications, vitamins, toothbrushes and toothpaste and condoms, as well as reading glasses and sun glasses to those who needed them.
+The 2017 trip had 18 team members, saw 1143 patients, and supplied medications, vitamins, toothbrushes and toothpaste and condoms, as well as reading glasses to those who needed them.
 Each family was given a beautiful fabric bag for their supplies.

-The team works with Haitian colleagues who are now friends: a doctor, dentist and dental assistant, as well as 12 – 13 translators, providing much needed local employment.
-To read inspiring blogs describing recent Haiti Medical Mission Team experiences, please visit the Haiti Mobile Medical Mission website here.
-[LINK]
+The team works with Haitian colleagues who are now friends: a doctor, dentist and dental assistant, a community health worker and 13 translators, providing much needed local employment.
+Read inspiring blogs describing recent Haiti Medical Mission Team experiences and see more detail here:

 Fabric Bags for Haiti

-A large group of stitchers has supplied more than 2,100 bags to the Haiti Medical Mission over the past four years.
+A large group of stitchers has supplied more than 2,800 bags to the Haiti Medical Mission over the past five years.
 The Haitians use these useful, attractive bags to hold the medicines, vitamins, and supplies given them in the clinic.
 There is always a need for people to sew these simple bags and for others to donate materials.
 To participate in the Haiti Bags project,

 The Haiti Mission also provides funding support and books to L’Ecole Ste Croix, an Episcopal school located behind the guesthouse in Leogane.
 The school was destroyed in the 2010 earthquake and is still housed in temporary classrooms, so their need is great.